SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 ## Picking up a scenario

-With the defined proto messages it's time to pick up a scenario to be implemented.
+A scenario is a defined finite part of the context.
+It can be either a use case, a business process, or a complete functional flow.
+Considering a scenario you should estimate the time required to implement one.

-The scenario is a defined finite part of the context.
-It's either a use case described in the context, or a process, or maybe a complete functional flow if it fits into the expected time to implement your team is used to.
+If you see it getting too big, maybe worth splitting it into two or more smaller parts.

 ### Implementing the backend

 We're tending to start with the backend, so this point usually contains the backend implementation of the scenario.

-The minimum desired implementation of a scenario has the Java implementation of the domain entities, and the Black Box Context (BBC) integration tests.
+The minimum desired implementation of the scenario has the Java implementation of the domain entities, and the Black Box Context (BBC) integration tests.

 We assume here that the Java code conforms to the teams defined standards for the code quality